- Facts, Profile

 From the Almanac

-The Texas Medals of the Arts were presented to artists and arts patrons with Texas ties in April 2011.
+The Texas Medals of the Arts to artists and arts patrons with Texas ties are presented every other February.
 The awards are administered by the Texas Cultural Trust Council.
 The council was established to raise money and awareness for the Texas Cultural Trust Fund, which was created by the Legislature in 1993 to support cultural arts in Texas (www.txculturaltrust.org).

 The medals, awarded every two years, were first presented in 2001.
 A concurrent proclamation by the state Senate and House of Representatives honors the recipients, and the governor presents the awards in Austin.